dailystory/docs/articles/changelog/2020/june.md

 * bug with tags api supporting both patch and post
 * add api to return a list of optouts
 * updates to popup editor
+* handle boolean on contact import for opt out
+* handle case when strip api not present
+* handle case when contact has mobile phone and no email

 ## June 15, 2020
 * handle case where salesforce doesn't have an email address